smartnsoft-alumni/layoutinflator-android/README.md

 ## License

-This SDK is under the MIT license.
+This library is available under the MIT license.
+See the LICENSE file for more info.

 ## Author